 Business analysts translate between technical teams and business teams.
-Basically, they understand what IT professionals are saying and doing, and they can communicate that to less-techy arms of the business, so that both can collaborate productively.
+Basically, they understand what IT professionals are saying and doing, and they can communicate that to less-techy arms of the business so that both can collaborate productively.
 The position is a good starting point for a sequence of promotions to roles such as project manager, through to other management jobs in IT and business.

 Office managers are responsible for the efficient operation of administrative tasks in an office.
 They’re involved in hiring and training admin staff, keeping detailed records, and managing the office budget.
-Office manager is a great role for people with existing admin experience, and something to work towards if you’re new to administration.
+The office manager is a great role for people with existing admin experience, and something to work towards if you’re new to administration.
 From there, office managers can be promoted into other senior managerial roles, human resources roles, or executive roles such as COO.

 Trouncing Ageism on Your Career Journey

-Although there are real barriers to moving into different careers in your 40s and 50s, there are a range of possibilities.
-Whether it’s moving into a more low-key or challenging role, whether you use your existing skills or retrain to develop new ones, a career change can lead you to more enjoyable, fulfilling work life.
+Although there are real barriers to moving into different careers in your 40s and 50s, there is a range of possibilities.
+Whether it’s moving into a more low-key or challenging role, whether you use your existing skills or retrain to develop new ones, a career change can lead you to a more enjoyable, fulfilling work life.

 If you’re ready to embark on your career change, these tips will help you avoid ageism on your job hunt.

 Career Change Later in Life — 3 Stories that will Inspire You